kaushal-banthia/Handwriting-Classifier/README.md

 not_my.jpg, not_my1.jpg : Test pictures that are not my handwriting (You can try some for your own)

-photos.txt : Contains the address for all the images that are my handwriting
+photos.txt : Contains the address for all the images that are my handwriting (But sadly Github doesn't allow me to upload more than 100 pictures)

-not_photos.txt : Contains the address for all the images that are not my handwriting
+not_photos.txt : Contains the address for all the images that are not my handwriting (But sadly Github doesn't allow me to upload more than 100 pictures)